CP1404/Practicals/prac_01/README.md

 See the solutions branch here in this repository.
 Change the **branch** to "solutions" at the top of the page.

 # Deliverables
-This section summarises the expectations for marking in this practical
+This section summarises the expectations for marking in this practical.

 - sales_bonus.py
 - broken_score.py